-Sometimes, the job hunt can make you feel like you’re running around in a circle and not getting anywhere.
+Sometimes, looking for a job can make you feel like you’re running around in a circle and not getting anywhere.
 Here are some simple steps to get you out of this rut, improving your chances and hopefully putting you on the path to a new position!

 1. Ask your recruitment consultant for advice on your CV.
 They view up to 100 CVs a day and know what a good and bad CV looks like.
-Therefore, they can offer fantastic tips on how to spruce up your CV so it looks and reads in the best way possible.
+Therefore, they can offer fantastic tips on how to spruce it up so you can put your best foot forward.

 2. Follow your consultant’s suggestions, especially if it’s about amending your CV.
 This will make your recruitment process more efficient.
 They are professionals in their field and know how their clients work and what they are looking for.